dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 Once the mutually authenticated signal channel has been established, it will remain in place.
-This is done to increase the likelihood that the DOTS client can signal the DOTS server for help when the the attack target is being flooded, and similarly raise the probability that DOTS server signals reach the client regardless of inbound link congestion.
+This is done to increase the likelihood that the DOTS client can signal the DOTS server for help when the attack target is being flooded, and similarly raise the probability that DOTS server signals reach the client regardless of inbound link congestion.
 This does not necessarily imply that the attack target and the DOTS client have to be co-located, but it is expected to